Sinjith-Reddy/terraform/JenkinsAWS/README.md

 ## Jenkins on AWS
-This repo two EC2 instance one Jenkins Server and Build server and two seperate security group one for Jenkins and another for Build environment
+This repo creates two EC2 instances one Jenkins Server and Build server and two security groups one for Jenkins and another for Build environment with appropriate inbound rules.